tessel/colony-compiler/README.md

 # Colony compiles JS to Lua

-Note: Lua Colony **may not play nice with Lua's ecosystem**, so it should not be considered a way to write Lua code.
+Note: Colony may not play nice with Lua's ecosystem, so it should not be considered a straightforward alternative to writing Lua code.

 ## License